nesi/rstudio_on_nesi/MAINTENANCE.md

 cp rstudio_server_on_centos7__v<VERSION>.sif /opt/nesi/containers/rstudio-server/rstudio_server_on_centos7__v<VERSION>.sif
 ```

-Request an update of the JupyterLab environment module to install the new version of the Python package.
+Finally, request an update of the JupyterLab environment module to install the new version of the Python package.

 ## Test without Jupyter